nya3jp/tast/docs/writing_tests.md

 foo.password: whatever
 ```

+Secret variables cannot define global variables (variables with no dot).

-Then the test can access the variables just like normal variables assigned to the `tast` command with `-var`.
+Tests can access the variables just like normal variables assigned to the `tast` command
-Secret variables cannot be used to define global variables.
+with `-var`.

 **Don't log secrets in tests** to avoid possible data leakage.